-Protocol - What you must do Guidance - How you should do it Protocol - What you must do Has the non-offending parent/adult victim been hospitalized for injuries resulting from domestic violence?
-Protocol - What you must do Has the non-offending parent/adult victim been hospitalized for injuries resulting from domestic violence?
-Only when a non-offending parent/adult victim is given the necessary offers of help and the support system to protect themselves and children, then acts contrary to that help and support, can he or she be substantiated on for failing to protect the children.
-When making the decision of whether to hold the non-offending parent/adult victim responsible for the abuse, neglect, or dependency of their child(ren), the following factors should be considered: • The non-offending parent/adult victim's history of: • Using domestic violence shelters or programs; • Calling law enforcement; • Utilizing court services for domestic violence protection orders; • Making or attempting to make other arrangements to protect the child, such as taking them to a relative's or friend's house; • Cooperation with past child welfare services and possible motives for lack of engagement, including but not limited to a lack of trust in the child welfare system's ability to keep them or the child(ren) safe; and Past efforts to protect the child(ren).
+Protocol - What you must do Guidance - How you should do it • Has the non-offending parent/adult victim been hospitalized for injuries Only when a non-offending parent/adult victim is given the necessary offers of help and the support system to protect resulting from domestic violence?
+Is the child aligned with the perpetrator? themselves and children, then acts contrary to that help and Has the non-offending parent/adult victim been isolated from support, can he or she be substantiated on for failing to protect family/friends? the children.
+Is the non-offending parent/adult victim been restricted in accessing financial and community resources?
+When making the decision of whether to hold the non-offending parent/adult victim responsible for the abuse, neglect, or dependency of their child(ren), the following factors should be considered: • The non-offending parent/adult victim's history of: Using domestic violence shelters or programs; Calling law enforcement; Utilizing court services for domestic violence protection orders; Making or attempting to make other arrangements to protect the child, such as taking them to a relative's or friend's house; Cooperation with past child welfare services and possible motives for lack of engagement, including but not limited to a lack of trust in the child welfare system's ability to keep them or the child(ren) safe; and Past efforts to protect the child(ren).
 The level of risk and safety factors for the child now.